 Even if the bedrock is the main determinant of cadmium levels, cadmium is to some extent added over time to the soils, which can increase levels over time.
 One source is cadmium fallout from the air – pollutions from different types of incineration processes.
 Choice of fertilizers can also have an impact.
 Cadmium levels in the mineral fertilizers used in Sweden are very low, which Lantmännen as a large player on the market has contributed to over a long period of time.
 Since a long time, the levels in mineral fertilizers have varied between 4-8 mg Cd/kg phosphorus, compared to legislation that allows 100 mg Cd/kg P.

 Cadmium content in mineral fertilizers is still at a low level, between 4-8 mg Cd/kg phosphorus, well under the statutory limit value of 100 mg Cd/kg phosphorus.
-The slight increase in 2016 and 2017 was due to a change in demand for certain products and a slightly higher average value of large-volume products.
+The slight increase in from 2016 is due to a change in demand for certain products and a slightly higher average value of large-volume products.